ly774508966/UnityEngineEx/README.md

 Decompose
 --------

 Every object can be decomposed to it's components.
-Dissolving is the process of extracting objects `Components` and passing them as the parameters to decompose function.
+Decomposition is the process of extracting objects `Components` and passing them as the parameters to decompose function.

 For example if GameObject `obj` have MeshRenderer, MeshCollider and MyBehaviour components it can be decomposed by calling Decompose function